 The sailing yacht will take you to Kea’s most mysterious thrilling archaeological site is the ancient Karthea – where you can find the temples of Athena, Apollo, and Asklepios.
 Many sailing boats are arriving to this sacred ancient site to admire the history, the archaeology and then swim in the crystal-clear water.
 This place is extremely hard to reach by foot, but with a boat you will anchor nearby conveniently.

-This tour has been designed by Captain Vassilis Kamarotakis – the most experienced sailor around Attika and the founder of Kamar Yachting in Lavrio.
-He knows every centimetres in the Aegean sea after his 40 years of sailing experience.
-A remarkable person to be around.
+This tour has been designed by Captain Vassilis Kamarotakis –the most experienced sailor around Attika and the founder of Kamar Yachting in Lavrio.
+He knows every bit of the Aegean Sea having 40 years of sailing experience under his belt.
+A true storyteller and a remarkable person to be around.